 • Tearfulness or frequent crying

 • Accessing lethal means (stockpiling pills, purchase of a gun/knife)

 • Physical pain and discomfort ( if someone you know complains often of any type of pain, like headaches, digestive system upset, or just general body pain, with no explanation or history)

 • Fatigue or lack of energy

 • Giving personal items away

 • Difficulty concentrating

 Initiating conversation will hopefully allow your child to share what they are experiencing and feeling.
 Often times a depressed child will have a hard time opening up or they may be ashamed or afraid of being misunderstood.
+It is not easy – be patient.
 If your child states that there is nothing wrong, it is important for you to trust your instincts and make a doctor’s appointment as soon as possible.
 Depressed teenagers may be at risk of suicide, even if signs and symptoms don’t appear to be severe.
 Talking about the problem and offering support can go a long way in getting your teen’s life back on track.